yumaloop/old-jekyll-blog-site/about.md

 #### Education

-* Department of Information & Computer Science, Faculty of Science and Technology, Keio University, Japan.
-(Apr.
+* BSc in Computer Science (Apr.
 2016 - Mar.
 2020)
-* Center for Information & Computer Science, School of Science for Open and Environmental Systems, Graduate School of Science and Technology, Keio University, Japan.
-(Apr.
+  - Department of Information & Computer Science, Faculty of Science and Technology, Keio University, Japan.
+* MSc in Computer Science (Apr.
 2020 - Mar.
 2022)
+  - Center for Information & Computer Science, School of Science for Open and Environmental Systems, Graduate School of Science and Technology, Keio University, Japan.

 #### Work Experience